WQD | PFAS In Drinking Water

 To prepare for the implementation of the NPDWR for PFAS, which applies to approximately 950 Arizona systems, both ADEQ and public water systems have been conducting PFAS testing to identify the extent of PFAS in Arizona drinking water.

-- ADEQ’s sampling activities will be conducted under a PFAS Quality Assurance Program Plan and similar to EPA’s UCMR5, the samples will be analyzed using EPA Methods 533 and 537.1.
+- ADEQ’s sampling activities are conducted under a PFAS Quality Assurance Project Plan and, similar to EPA’s UCMR5, the samples are analyzed using EPA Methods 533 and 537.1.

-- As ADEQ PFAS sample results become available, ADEQ will share validated data with the public water system owners and operators.
+- As ADEQ PFAS sample results become available, ADEQ shares validated data with the public water system owners and operators.

-When PFAS are detected at a public water system during an ADEQ sampling event, ADEQ will contact the public water system to discuss the need to:
+When PFAS are detected in a public water system during an ADEQ sampling event, ADEQ will contact the public water system to discuss the need to:

 - Take steps to inform customers,